Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 }
 ```

-If an avatar already exists, we simply update it's position and rotation from the continually updating data in the attr object in the user record.
-If you scroll back up to the `subscribeToAvatarChanges()` function, you will observe that the `updateAvatar()` is a callback function to a record subscription.
-In deepstream, the callback function is fired everytime the data in the subscribed record/path changes.

-Finally, we need to ensure that the avatar is removed from the scene every time a user logs out.
+Finally, we need to ensure that the avatar is removed from the scene whenever a user logs out.
 This can be done using presence by handling the logout flag in the callback.
-Here are a few things you need to delete everytime a user logs out:
+Here are a few things you need to do when a user logs out:

 ```javascript